 A completed Disability Evidence Form or a detailed report or letter from your GP or other qualified specialist which gives information about your disability or long-term health condition, and the likely effect of that on your academic performance.

 Covid-19 update – during these unprecedented times, students may find it difficult to get a GP appointment, so the above form could be completed digitally by a GP.
 An emailed form from GP will be accepted.

 Evidence required for specific learning difficulties

-For students with dyslexia or dyscalculia, a written diagnostic report will be required from a Chartered or Practitioner Psychologist, or a specialist teacher holding a SpLD Assessment Practising Certificate.
+For students with dyslexia or dyscalculia, a written diagnostic report will be required from a Chartered or Practitioner Psychologist, or a specialist teacher holding a SpLD Assessment Practicing Certificate.